-- 10.1 The College will carry out our own thorough due diligence checks when appointing delivery subcontractors and will continue to undertake and review these checks on an annual/ongoing basis with each of your delivery subcontractors. - 10.2 The College Due Diligence checks will include: - A review of the circumstances and criteria which would consider subcontractors to be a high-risk provider, as a result, the College will not consider a contract. - An assurance that the subcontractor has the financial ability to deliver the requirements of the subcontract.
-(If a subcontractor does not meet, or continues to meet, the minimum due diligence and financial health checks required we will suspend the right of the subcontractor to recruit new learners.) - 10.3 The College will not contract with a brand new company that has yet to submit its first statutory accounts unless they can thoroughly verify the new company's financial capability. - 10.4 The College must consider the subcontracting credit rating.
-Where this is above average, the College will ensure that the subcontractor is available to deliver the needs of the contract and manage the risks associated with the contract. - 10.5 The College will not award or renew a subcontract to any organisation that has passed a resolution (or the court has made an order) to wind up or liquidate the company, administrators have been appointed, or its statutory accounts are overdue. - 10.6 The College should refer to the list of declared subcontractors to determine if a subcontractor that we intend to use or are using already holds subcontracts with other organisations. - 10.7 The College must only award subcontracts to legal entities.
-If the entity is a registered company it must be recorded as 'active on the Companies House database.
-Subcontractors must register on the UK Register of Learning Providers (UKRLP) and hold a valid reference number, to be eligible for funding. - 10.8 The College will comply with all Ofsted requests when a direct inspection of a subcontract is requested.
-This right is generally reserved for a single subcontractor that is over £3 million. - 10.9 The learner's outcome will be a measure for the DFE to determine whether the College needs to reduce the value or volume of the subcontracting provision with any of our institutions.
+The College will carry out our own thorough due diligence checks when appointing delivery subcontractors and will continue to undertake and review these checks on an annual/ongoing basis with each of your delivery subcontractors.

+The College Due Diligence checks as a minimum will include:

+- A review of the circumstances and criteria which would consider subcontractors to be a highrisk provider, as a result, the College will not consider a contract. - Checks on subcontractors that demonstrate them as high risk or potentially high risk - Assurance that the subcontractor has the financial ability to deliver the requirements of the subcontract.
+(If a subcontractor does not meet, or continues to meet, the minimum due diligence and financial health checks required we will suspend the right of the subcontractor to recruit new learners.) - The College must consider the subcontracting credit rating.
+Where this is above average, the College will ensure that the subcontractor is available to deliver the needs of the contract and manage the risks associated with the contract.

+The College will not contract or renew with:

+- A brand new company that has yet to submit its first statutory accounts unless they can thoroughly verify the new company's financial capability; - Any organisation that has passed a resolution (or the court has made an order) to wind up or liquidate the company, administrators have been appointed, or its statutory accounts are overdue; - Any organisation that does not meet, or continue to meet, the minimum due diligence and financial health checks required.
+The College must suspend the right of the subcontractor to recruit new learners, and depending on the circumstances the College may be required by the Department to terminate the subcontract.

+The College should refer to the list of declared subcontractors to determine if a subcontractor that we intend to use or are using already holds subcontracts with other organisations.

+The College must only award subcontracts to legal entities.
+If the entity is a registered company it must be recorded as 'active' on the Companies House database.
+Subcontractors must register on the UK Register of Learning Providers (UKRLP) and hold a valid reference number, to be eligible for funding.

+The College will comply with all Ofsted requests when a direct inspection of a subcontract is requested.
+This right is generally reserved for a single subcontractor that is over £3 million.

+The learner's outcome will be a measure for the DFE to determine whether the College needs to reduce the value or volume of the subcontracting provision with any of our institutions.